ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 ~~~~
 {: #arch-cross title="External request workload application system."}

-In many applications workloads must make requests of infrastructure that operates as a different trust domain or external services that are in a separate trust domain.
-Figure {{arch-cross}} shows this scenario.
+In many applications workloads must make requests of infrastructure or external services that operate as a different trust domain.
+Steps 5-7 of {{arch-cross}} involve a generic cross domain pattern as described in {{?I-D.draft-ietf-oauth-identity-chaining}}.
+This document refers to a token service which performs a similar functions with respect to token issuance as the authorization service in {{?I-D.draft-ietf-oauth-identity-chaining}}.
 The scenario shows some new components described below.
 Components and interactions from previous scenarios are still relevant to this example, but are omitted for simplicity.

-* Token Service - the token service is responsible for exchanging information that is internal to the system such as service identity and/or security context information for a token that can be presented to an external service to gain access to infrastructure or an external service.
-Note that in some cases the token service may reside in a different trust domain or there may be token services in multiple trust domains.
-In some cases the workload will need to contact token services in various domains in order to gain access to infrastructure or external service.
+* Token Service - the token service is responsible for exchanging information that is internal to the system such as service identity and/or security context information for a token that can be presented to an external token service in another trust domain to gain access to infrastructure or an external service.

+* External Token Service - the external token service is part of another trust domain.
+Workloads in the originating trust domain contact this service to get an access token to authenticate to external services.

 * Infrastructure Service - this service is often part of the application, but it is managed by an infrastructure provider and may require different information to access it.